 - 8. In the Output Name field, enter a name for the output that will be created.
-The name can include variables used in the Input Pattern field. - 9.
-Select the desired output type and fill-in the relevant Output parameters according to the instructions of the relevant section: - UDP Output Follow the instructions in the Adding UDP Outputs section. - RTMP Output Follow the instruction in the Adding RTMP and RTMPS Outputs section. - Pull Output Follow the instruction in the Adding Pull Outputs section. - Push Output Follow the instruction in the Adding Push Outputs section.

-- TCP Output Follow the instruction in the Adding TCP Outputs section. - RIST Output Follow the instruction in the Adding RIST Outputs section.
+The name can include variables used in the Input Pattern field.
+For example, the pattern "\$1_ouput_stream\$2kps" will eventually create an output "talk_show_output_stream_600kbps", as it uses the variables that were defined in the Input Pattern field. - 9.
+Select the desired output type and fill-in the relevant Output parameters according to the instructions of the relevant section: - UDP Output Follow the instructions in the Adding UDP Outputs section. - RTMP Output Follow the instruction in the Adding RTMP and RTMPS Outputs section. - Pull Output Follow the instruction in the Adding Pull Outputs section. - Push Output Follow the instruction in the Adding Push Outputs section. - TCP Output Follow the instruction in the Adding TCP Outputs section. - HTTP Push Follow the instructions in the Adding HTTP Push Outputs section.
+Note that the Target URL field can also use the same variables used in the Input Pattern field.
+For example, "https://s3.amazon.com/zixi/\$1 folder \$2kbps".